roackb2/j2s/README.md

 8. `in`: in a list of values
 9. `not_in`: not in a list of values
 10. `null`: set to true to find records with null values on that column, or false to find  not null ones.
-11. `or`: an OR operation, this special keyword allows recursive conditions parsing, all conditions inside an `or` JSON object are ANDed together, and these condtioins are ORed with conditions with same level as the `or` keyword. see [Advanced Examples](#advanced-examples)
+11. `or`: an OR operation, this special keyword allows recursive conditions parsing, all conditions inside an `or` JSON object are ANDed together, and these conditions are ORed with conditions with same level as the `or` keyword. see [Advanced Examples](#advanced-examples)

 ### Advanced Examples